Activities & Lessons

 2. Women of the Civil Rights Timeline

-For Women’s History Month, allow your students to closely examine this struggle for equal rights and social justice.
+For Women’s History Month, let your students closely examine this struggle for equal rights and social justice.
 Using this Civil Rights Timeline, highlight the lesser-known girls and women—such as Linda Brown, Ella Baker, Dorothy Height, and Diane Nash—who played critical roles in the movement.
-This timeline provides an abridged look into those who helped propel the Civil Rights movement to new heights.
+This timeline provides an abridged look into those who helped propel the civil rights movement to new heights.
 Hopefully, this free resource will spark interest in your students and inspire them to conduct further research to get the full story of this crucial period in American history.

 After your students had the chance to explore the timeline, challenge them with trivia.
 Or ask them the following thought-provoking questions:

-• How does the Civil Rights movement of the 1950s and 1960s compare with current movements (such as the Black Lives Matter movement) led by a new generation?
+• How does the civil rights movement of the 1950s and 1960s compare with current movements led by a new generation?
 What similar challenges do people face today?

 • What role did the youth, such as Linda Brown and Ruby Bridges, play in changing the course of American history?
 How do you think children felt during that time?
-How can the youth of today become agents of change, not only in their community but also the world?
+How can today’s youth become agents of change, not only in their community but also in the world?

-This Women's History month activity for elementary school only requires a paper and something to draw with—be it crayons, markers, or colored pencils.
+This Women’s History Month activity for elementary school students only requires paper and something to draw with—be it crayons, markers, or colored pencils.

 Your students might already be familiar with the Mexican painter Frida Kahlo.
-Her colorful self-portraits, iconic unibrow, and cameo in the Pixar film Coco may ring a few bells, but Women’s History Month is a great time to delve deeper into the life of the artist with an artistic activity to go along with it!
+Her colorful self-portraits, iconic unibrow, and pop culture presence are well known, but Women’s History Month is a great time to dive deeper into the artist’s life with an artistic activity to go along with it!

 Start by showing your class some examples of Frida Kahlo’s work: